jfrog/log-analytics-splunk/README.md

    * **SPLUNK_INSECURE_SSL**: false for test environments only or if http scheme
    * **JPD_URL**: Artifactory JPD URL of the format `http://<ip_address>`
    * **JPD_ADMIN_USERNAME**: Artifactory username for authentication
-   * **JFROG_ADMIN_TOKEN**: For security reasons, this value will be pulled from the secret jfrog-admin-token created in the step above
    * **COMMON_JPD**: This flag should be set as true only for non-kubernetes installations or installations where JPD base URL is same to access both Artifactory and Xray (ex: https://sample_base_url/artifactory or https://sample_base_url/xray)

     Apply the .env files using the helm command below